xtendui/xtendui/src/gatsby/markdown/components/extensions/slider/position.md

 ## Group

-With `groupMq: { MediaQuery: Number }` you set a decimal number from 0 to 1 to group the slides with a factor of the **drag.dragger** width available.
+With `groupMq: { MediaQuery: Number }` you set a decimal number from 0 to 1 to group the slides with a factor of the available `drag.dragger` width.

 `MediaQuery` is a media query, you can have multiple, for example `groupMq: { 'all': 1, '(min-width: 768px)': 0.8 }`.